Bitter orange

 This section has been translated automatically.

-The oval leaves contain oil glands that give off a pleasant smell.
+The oval leaves contain oil glands that give off a pleasant scent.
 The white flowers of the bitter orange also have a strong scent.

 The fruits of the bitter orange are roundish in shape and bright orange when ripe.
-The fruit flesh inside is acidic.
+The flesh inside is sour.
 Harvest time in the Mediterranean region is January to February.

 Citrus aurantium is the parent plant of Aurantii amari epicarpium, the dried epicarp and mesocarp of the ripe fruit.

-The following extracts are used in cosmetics under the following INCI designations:
+The following extracts are used in cosmetics under the following INCI names: